-- a door is unlocked or opened without using the key or the multi-remote controller.
+- a door is unlocked or opened without using the key or the keyfob.
 This includes unlocking the doors with the inside door lock switch. - the hood is opened. - the ignition is placed into the ACC, ON, or START position without the key in the ignition.